codewithleader/journal-app/README.md

 - "dayjs" was used to format the date.
  - Also used "AdvancedFormat" plugin for "Do" format.

+ ### Edit notes.
+ - Activate a note for editing.
+ - Change the active note by changing the selection.

 #### Commit

 - Type: Feat, Fix, Refactor, Test.